-Event formats can be tailored to fit any context including:
+Event formats can be tailored to fit a variety of contexts including:

 - Staff parties